 For example, when you plan, you write on paper your ideas of what you want to achieve, you are revealing to both brain sides what you want to do.
 This means your conscious and subconscious minds are communicating with each other.

 When you see things on paper, you often can see you want to write things differently.
 This means you are incorporating change before you even spend one penny toward achieving your goal.
 Your main investment in planning things out is time.
+If you say you don’t have enough time to plan ahead, you may be creating block energy in your mind.
+Blocked energy can show up physically in physical ailments such as headaches, high blood pressure, tension and other unwanted physical challenges.
+Clear energy blocks about time issues by planning out 15 minutes sessions toward you plan.
+Virtually everyone has 15 minutes a day to focus on moving forward in life.

 By making a change on paper before you physically do what you plan to do, you spend less money, save time and can often predict what pitfalls to avoid.
 By doing research ahead of actually going on a trip or achieving any goal, you know answers you would probably be unaware of prior to the actual experience.
 This means that by planning ahead, you avoid making costly mistakes.